cazad3011/Sample-Notepad/README.md

 ## ABOUT ME

-I am Chandrashekhar Azad, a final year B.Tech Computer Science and Engineering student at BCE Bhagalpur with interest in Graph Theory, Algorithms, Data Structures, DBMS, Programming and Complexity Theory, who love to code to achieve personal as well as organizational goals.
+I am Chandrashekhar Azad, a final year B.Tech Computer Science and Engineering student at BCE Bhagalpur with interest in Graph Theory, Algorithms, Data Structures, DBMS, Programming and Complexity Theory.
 ## SAMPLE NOTEPAD PROJECT

 This project has been designed using java swing.This project shows a sample notepad which has some similar functionalities as of Microsoft windows notepad.
 It provides functionalities like new, open, save, select, select all, copy, paste, rename, save as, delete, edit, find, find next, search, word rap, page setup,time and date, set font and help in very efficient way.